uncenter/learn-eleventy/README.md

 ## To do

+Content:

 - [ ] [Lesson 5](/5.md): Uses passthrough copy to copy static images to the output folder.
 Consider switching to `eleventy-img`?
 - [ ] All: Remove references of 'modules' and 'sections'; I don't think the lessons were ever divided into those (e.x.
 [Lesson 16](/16.md)).

+Demo:

+- [ ] Follow tutorial to make sure it works as expected, generate example repo for each lesson, zip each and link to them from the lesson.

 ## License (MIT License)